- Find a Cottage

-The recently completed property, the mid size property at the steading, has been painstakingly converted and rebuilt by the owners, now retaining much of its original character, with double height vaulted ceilings and exposed beams.
+The cottage, the mid size property at the steading, has been painstakingly converted and rebuilt by the owners, now retaining much of its original character, with double height vaulted ceilings and exposed beams.
 The official name for the steading is Balneden, meaning “farm on the hillside” in gaelic, and records show that it was first used as a farm from the 1740’s.

 The property all on the one level has been completed in a contemporary style, and has been well equipped and furnished by the owners.
 The property benefits from a large amount of natural light due to the five metre high floor to ceiling windows at the end of the lounge.
 The property consists of a large open plan lounge/kitchen, complete with a wood burning stove, providing a real focal point to the room along with the picture window.
 Further facilities include a master bedroom complete with a king size bed, and a twin room.
 A large spacious wet room with a walk in shower completes the facilities.
 The lounge/kitchen and bedrooms have been all been floored with oak, and these including the tiled bathroom benefit from underfloor heating.
 A private outside seating and garden area is available for the use of guests.